fermarsan/aixt/doc/NXT/quickref.md

     SetSensorTouch(IN_1);
 }
 ```

+The complete list of the equivalences is in [NXT.toml](ports/setup/NXT.toml) file in the dictionary named `aliases`.

 The NXC port of **Aixt** can be used in _script_ mode (without main function).
 In that case the _mutex_ variables have to be "declared" after _task_ functions definition, as shown in the previous example.